DataFrames - Part 1

 3.1743005405555555

-Use your own .csv data set to practice.
-(If you don’t have a data set at hand, any excel table can be exported as .csv.)
-Read it into a dataframe, check its header, access individual values or sets of values.
-Create a statistics using describe and check for missing values using .isnull.
+Use your own .csv dataset to practice.
+(If you don’t have a dataset at hand, any excel table can be exported as .csv.)
+Firstly, read it into a DataFrame, and proceed by checking its header, accessing individual values or sets of values etc. Create a statistical summary using describe, and check for missing values using .isnull.

 [ad libitum]